Configuring MySQL and MariaDB

 Create a database in Persian

-Set Persian collation and character set in the my.ini configuration file (requires to restart the service ):
+Set Persian collation and character set in the my.ini configuration file (requires restarting the service):

 collation_server = utf8mb4_persian_ci